 QNB was established in 1964 as the country's first Qatari-owned commercial bank and is now the largest commercial bank in Qatar for which financial statements are published, and the largest bank in the Middle East and Africa ("MEA") region, where the bank has a strong focus.
-QNB is 50.0 per cent. owned by the Government, through the QIA, with the other 50.0 per cent. being publicly listed on the QSE.
-As at 30 September 2017, QNB had a market capitalisation of QR112.7 billion (U.S.\$31.0 billion), making QNB the largest bank overall listed on the QSE.
-Moreover, as at 30 June 2017 (the most recent date for which financial figures are publicly available for QSE listed banks), QNB held the largest market share of total assets by value at 55.8 per cent., loans and advances by value at 57.3 per cent. and customer deposits at 60.1 per cent. as compared to all other banks operating in Qatar (excluding the International Bank of Qatar ("IBQ"), for which published interim financial statements are not available).
+The Government, through the QIA, owns 50.0 per cent. of QNB's share capital (all of which is listed on the QSE), with the other 50.0 per cent. being held by various investors.
+As at 31 December 2019, QNB had a market capitalisation of QR190.2 billion (U.S.\$52.2 billion), making QNB the largest bank overall listed on the QSE.
+Moreover, as at 31 December 2019 (the most recent date for which financial figures are publicly available for QSE listed banks), QNB held the largest market share of total assets by value at 58.5 per cent., loans and advances by value at 61.1 per cent. and customer deposits at 63.8 per cent. as compared to all other locally incorporated banks operating in Qatar (excluding Barwa Bank, for which published interim financial statements are not available).

-QNB is one of the fastest growing banks in the MENA region, particularly in the GCC, having achieved compound annual growth rates in both net profit and total assets of 16.5 per cent. and 21.5 per cent., respectively, from the year ended and as at 31 December 2009 to the year ended and as at 31 December 2016.
-For the six-month period ended 30 June 2017 and the year ended 31 December 2016, QNB had the highest net profit of any bank in Qatar, amounting to QR6.7 billion (U.S.\$1.8 billion) and QR12.4 billion (U.S.\$3.4 billion), respectively.
-In addition, based on published financial statements of financial institutions in the GCC that publish such financial statements, QNB had the highest profits for the six-month period ended 30 June 2017 of any financial institution in the GCC that publishes financial statements.
+QNB is one of the fastest growing banks in the MENA region, particularly in the GCC, having achieved compound annual growth rates in both net profit and total assets of 5 per cent. and 14 per cent., respectively, from the year ended and as at 31 December 2014 to the year ended and as at 31 December 2019.
+For the year ended 31 December 2019, QNB had the highest net profit of any bank in Qatar, amounting to QR14.4 billion (U.S.\$3.9 billion).